isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-fix-a-muddy-yard/index.md

 layout: post
 ---

-A muddy [yard](https://pestpolicy.com/average-yard-size/) is a common and frustrating problem for many homeowners.
+A muddy [yard](https://pestpolicy.com/average-yard-size/)is a common and frustrating problem for many homeowners.
 What should be a lush, green space for relaxation and play can quickly turn into a messy, squishy mire after a period of rain or even just heavy irrigation.

 Beyond the inconvenience of tracking mud indoors, perpetually wet and muddy conditions can damage your lawn, create unpleasant odors, become a breeding ground for mosquitoes, and potentially lead to more significant issues like foundation damage to your home.